Squires Again Broadens Discretion for Post-Grant Proceedings

 March 13, 2026, 8:14 AM

-By: Aziz Burgy, Jerome P. David
+By: Aziz Burgy, Brian P. Johnson, Joseph A. Micallef, Jerome P. David, Jerome P. David

 On Wednesday, March 11, 2026, United States Patent and Trademark Office (USPTO) Director John Squires issued a memorandum[1] announcing that when making institution decisions in inter partes review (IPR) and post-grant review (PGR) proceedings, he would consider whether accused or licensed products and components were manufactured in the United States, as well as whether the petitioner was a small business that had been sued for infringement.
 The Director’s stated concern is perceived threats to America’s innovation leadership caused by substantial movement of the country’s manufacturing base overseas.
 Squires noted that much of this movement happened when IPR and PGR proceedings had a broad institution framework, and that many of the most frequent filers of such proceedings are large companies that conducted most of their manufacturing offshore.